PeterReghenzani/Teleportation-Arrow/README.md

 ```
 execute at @e[type=minecraft:spectral_arrow,nbt={inGround:1b}
 ```
-Now that we have identified what we are firing (`spectral_arrow`) and where it will be (`inGround`), when now need to define what will happen at that point.
+Now that we have identified what we are firing (`spectral_arrow`) and where it will be (`inGround`), we now need to define what will happen at that point.

 We used `@e` as a *target selector* for *all entities*.
 Now we want to use the *target selector* for *nearest player* which is `@p`.
-The `tp` command will give use the desired effect of teleportaion.
+The `tp` command will give use the desired effect of teleportation.
-We need to add the following code for these addition of the the player and teleportation to occur.
+We need to add the following code for these additions of the player and teleportation to occur.
 ```
 as @p rotated as @p run tp ~ ~ ~
 ```